bxparks/AceTime/README.md

   the TZ Database (essentially the entire database) intended to be used with the `ExtendedZoneProcessor` class.

-These zoneinfo files and the algorithms in this library (specifically the `ZoneProcessor` classes) have been validated to match the UTC offsets calculated using 3 other independent date/time libraries:
+These zoneinfo files and the algorithms in this library have been validated to match the UTC offsets calculated using 3 other date/time libraries:

 * the Python [pytz](https://pypi.org/project/pytz/) library from
   the year 2000 until 2037 (inclusive),